 The Company: Cloud mining companies are often considered scams but HashFlare is one of the few that is considered legitimate.
-The company carefully manages their perception in the media, trying to be as transparent as possible about all aspects of their company and processes.
+The company carefully manages its perception in the media, trying to be as transparent as possible about all aspects of its company and processes.

 Reviews: As always, reviews for HashFlare depend on where you look.
 The site Bit Trust currently has an average rating of 3.24 for the service, which is an aggregate of 221 different reviews.
 Some of the reviews are extremely positive, while others are the exact opposite.
 Most of the positive ones also have affiliate links, which isn’t encouraging.